State vs Federal Trademark Protection

 Does a Federal Trademark Supersede a State Trademark?

-Often, yes, but it depends.
-There is no hard-and-fast rule that says a federal mark is always superior to a state mark.
-In general, however, if a state and federal mark meet in court, the federal mark tends to carry more weight than its state counterpart.
+It depends.
+There is no hard-and-fast rule that says a federal trademark is always superior to a state mark.

-But let’s say a mark registered in Alabama has an earlier priority date than a confusingly similar federal mark.
-In that case, the federal mark wouldn’t necessarily overtake the Alabama mark.
+Let’s say a trademark registered in Alabama has an earlier first-use date than a confusingly similar federal mark.
+In that case, the federal trademark wouldn’t necessarily overtake the Alabama mark.
 Instead, the federal mark may be unable to establish rights in Alabama, while the state mark would may be unable to expand outside Alabama.

 State vs Federal Trademark Cost